HL7/fhir-shorthand/input/pagecontent/reference.md

 Mixins: {RuleSet1}, {RuleSet2}
 ```

-Each rule set should be compatible with the target, in the sense that all the rules defined in the rule set apply to elements actually present in the target.
-The legality of a rule set is checked at compile time.
-If a particular rule from a rule set does not match an element in the target, that rule will not be applied, and an error will be emitted.
-However, all other valid rules from the rule set will still be applied.
 The rules from a rule set are applied **before** rules defined on the target itself.
 When multiple rule sets are included using the `Mixins` keyword, the rule set rules are applied in the order that the rule sets are listed.

-Mixins give you the capability to define that metadata once and apply it in as many places as it is applicable.

-Currently only rule sets can be mixed into profiles and extensions, but future versions of FHIR Shorthand may allow external definitions (such as other profiles and extensions) to be mixed in as well.
+Each rule set should be compatible with the target, in the sense that all the rules defined in the rule set apply to elements actually present in the target.
+Implementations should check the legality of a rule set at compile time.
+If a particular rule from a rule set does not match an element in the target, that rule will not be applied, and an error should be emitted.
+It is up to implementations if other valid rules from the rule set are applied.

 **Examples:**